Nope-C137/aseprite/README.md

 * Undo/Redo for every operation and support for [non-linear undo](https://imgur.com/9I42fZK).
 * [More features &amp; tips](https://twitter.com/aseprite/status/1124442198651678720)

+## About This Project
+🎮 My Pixel Art Journey with Aseprite
+* I'm currently developing a 2D pixel game in Unity, and I’ve been searching for the right software to create pixel art.
+After trying several different programs, I      found that I like Aseprite the most—specifically the demo version.
+Unfortunately, the free demo has some limitations, and I don’t have the $20 needed to purchase the full version on Steam.
+Luckily, Aseprite has an open-source version available that can be downloaded and built manually.
+The latest open-source release at the moment is Aseprite v1.3.15, but I’ve had trouble getting it to work properly.
+Still, I believe this version will be good enough for my project.

+🛠️ How to Run or Build the App
+* To run the app, navigate to build/bin/aseprite.exe and launch it.
+* If you want to build the software yourself, delete everything inside the build folder and follow the instructions provided on the Aseprite open-source GitHub page.

 ## Issues

 There is a list of